fixstars/ion-kit/include/ion-bb-image-io/README.en.md

   - element type: int32
 - url
   - URL of the image to load
+    - The files that can be specified are image files such as bmp, png, jpg, raw, or zip format files that are compressed by combining multiple images.
+      - Please note that the raw file is a dump of the raw pixel data, not the data obtained from the image sensor.
+The expected image formats are as follows.
+        - Element type: uint8 or uint16
+        - Number of channels: 1
+      - If a zip file is specified, the files in the zip file are read in order of name and output sequentially.
+The number of files output when creating a preview is 1 for normal previews and the number specified by the number of previews for sequential previews.
+If the number of previews entered is larger than the number of files in the zip file, the files are output repeatedly in the order of file names.
   - **https not supported**.
   - element type: string

 ## Data Loader / Color

-Reads an image file (bmp, png, jpg) specified by the given parameter `url`, converts it to RGB data, and outputs it.
+Reads an image file (bmp, png, jpg, etc.) specified by the given parameter `url`, converts it to RGB data, and outputs it.

 ### Input